22/11 7:30 PM

 Bayern's Dutch connection dates all the way back to Dr. Willem Hesselink, who moved to Bavaria in 1901 and went on to represent the club as a player, coach and as its president.

 Since then, Martin Jol, Jan Wouters, Roy Makaay, Mark van Bommel, Arjen Robben, Edson Braafheid and Joshua Zirkzee have all played for Bayern.
-With De Ligt and his former Ajax teammate Ryan Gravenberch in the ranks, the talented young pair have swelled the tally to double figures.
+With De Ligt joining along with former Ajax teammate Ryan Gravenberch, the pair swelled the tally to double figures before Gravenberch departed for Liverpool in summer 2023.

 6) He could have been a midfielder...

-Now well known as one of the premier centre-backs in the game, De Ligt could well have been plying his trade further forward - possibly alongside Gravenberch in the centre of midfield for both club and country.
+Now well known as one of the premier centre-backs in the game, De Ligt could well have been plying his trade further forward - in the centre of midfield for both club and country.

 "Until I was 15, I was an attacking midfielder," he explained to UEFA.com.
 "I played a lot in midfield, I scored some goals, gave some assists, and then suddenly they said to me it would be better for my career to go one position back, to centre-back.
 At the beginning, I was thinking: 'I don’t like being a defender,' but now I’m starting to realise that the way I was brought up like a midfielder is helping me.
 So I’m really happy that this was the development I had to go through."